$3m in Super? Here's your nudge on Division 296

 Withdrawing below $3M might make sense for some.
 But it has its own tax and estate planning consequences.
 Don’t move money without advice.

-If you hold unlisted or speculative investments inside super and their value swings significantly, you may find yourself in Div 296 territory without ever seeing that value realised.
-A spike in valuation could tip your total super balance above $3M - triggering the tax - and if that uptick is subsequently reversed, you've paid tax on a gain that effectively never existed.
+If you hold unlisted or speculative investments inside super and their value swings significantly, you may find yourself in pulled into Div 296 territory because the valuation uplift tips your total super balance above $3M.
+Once you're in the regime, you pay additional tax on your earnings for that year.

 If you'd rather not deal with Div 296 at all, reducing your super balance below $3M is a legitimate strategy.
 But it needs to be done carefully - a rushed exit can cost more than the tax itself.
 And it's not a one-off: you'll need to stay below $3M at every 30 June, not just get there once.